 Payments to support households

-This second payment will be made automatically from 13 July 2020 to around 5 million social security, veteran and other income support recipients and eligible concession card holders.
+The Government is providing two separate $750 payments to social security, veteran and other income support recipients and eligible concession card holders.
 Around half of those that benefit are pensioners.

 Early release of superannuation

 The Government will allow individuals in financial stress as a result of the Coronavirus to access up to $10,000 of their superannuation in 2019-20 and a further $10,000 in 2020-21.